We are very happy you are interested in a Holland Lop or Netherland Dwarf to add to your family!

 - We will not sell any bunnies until they are at least 8 weeks old.
 We reserve the right to terminate or refuse a sale at any point, prior to the final payment and pickup of the bunny.

-- We do require a $40 holding deposit on any rabbit that you wish to purchase from us.
-As of August 1, 2017 a deposit of $40 is required to set up an appointment - even if you do not know which bunny you will be taking home.
+- We do require a $50 holding deposit on any rabbit that you wish to purchase from us.
+A deposit of $50 is required to set up an appointment - even if you do not know which bunny you will be taking home.
 This deposit is NONREFUNDABLE, so please be sure you are certain you want the rabbit.
 If you change your mind after you send a deposit - you DO NOT get your deposit back.
 Deposits are only refundable if and only if something would happen to the rabbit before you pick it up.
 Holding deposits can be done by check or Paypal.
 Please contact me for details.
 The remaining balance is due in cash upon pickup.
 If you decide to change your mind and switch to a different bunny after it is taken off the website - you will be charged $20.
 So if you have a deposit of $50 and change bunnies - you will owe an additional $20 at pickup.